Hit by a Distracted Driver? Omaha Car Accident Lawyer Can Assist!

-We lead busy lives and sometimes 24 hours in a day just doesn’t seem like enough time.
-As a result, there are times where we might decide to multitask.
+We lead busy lives, and sometimes, 24 hours a day doesn’t seem like enough time.
+As a result, there are times when we might decide to multitask.
 While this isn’t necessarily a bad thing, it can become incredibly dangerous if done behind the wheel.

 In 2017, there were 4,699 drivers involved in distracted driving crashes just in the state of Nebraska, according to the Nebraska Department of Transportation.
 This number has risen each year and is projected to continue to rise.
 The majority of these accidents result in injuries and financial burdens; however, the most devastating wrecks result in death.